Desktop Access Configuration Reference | Teleport

 - location

-# Rules for applying labels to Windows hosts based on regular expressions
+# (optional) rules for applying labels to Windows hosts based on regular expressions

 # matched against the host name.
 If multiple rules match, the desktop will